1% at Asda

 Settlement is the money that the insurer pays out to cover the costs, partial or total, of a claim resulting from an insured incident.

-Ensure you’re insured for all eventualities, compare car insurance, or get a quote on our pet or travel insurance, we’ve got you covered.
+Ensure you’re insured for all eventualities, compare car insurance or home insurance, or get a quote on our pet or travel insurance, we’ve got you covered.

 Find this story useful?
 Share it with a friend